What if ultrasound could be used all over the world to detect

 Antoinette Vastenburg, PT

-"I completed the Jumpstart Ultrasound Training with Dr Cliff Gronseth and had an excellent experience.
+"I completed the hands-on ultrasound training course and had an excellent experience.
 Dr Gronseth is an excellent teacher and has extensive ultrasound experience and expertise that he shares with enthusiasm.
-He knows the Butterfly probe like the back of his hand and the mskNAV software that he has developed is exceptional.
+The mskNAV software that he developed is exceptional.
 This course is definitely worthwhile and I highly recommend it."

 Chester Dreiman, MD FACP

-This is an excellent resource for residency programs or the independent practitioner learning ultrasound.
-This app is extremely thorough and user-friendly.
-It includes scans of all the AIUM required structures and additional ones that are clinically relevant.
+The mskNAV software is an excellent resource for residency programs or the independent practitioner learning ultrasound.
+It's extremely thorough and user-friendly.
+It includes scans of all the required structures and additional ones that are clinically relevant.
 Provides excellent MRI and illustrated anatomy correlations.
 Walks you through scanning protocols and injections.
-It gave me everything I needed to establish a strong foundation and MSK ultrasound.
+It gave me everything I needed to establish a strong foundation in MSK ultrasound.